oivinde/tinkering/lamp_simple_rhel7/README.md

 These playbooks require Ansible 1.2.

 These playbooks are meant to be a reference and starter's guide to building Ansible Playbooks.
-These playbooks were tested on CentOS 7.x so we recommend that you use CentOS or RHEL to test these modules.
+These playbooks were tested on RHEL 7.6 so I recommend that you use RHEL to test these modules.

 RHEL7 version reflects changes in Red Hat Enterprise Linux and CentOS 7:
 1. Network device naming scheme has changed